-IoT systems involve the convergence of multiple technologies, including Sensors & Actuators, Low-energy Communication, Networking and Cloud, Big Data & Data Analytics, Machine Learning, Security, and Application Deployment and Management.
+IoT systems involve the convergence of multiple technologies, including Sensors and Actuators, Low-energy Communication, Networking and Cloud, Big Data and Data Analytics, Machine Learning, Security, and Application Deployment and Management.

 This new enterprise-led and demand driven MSc in Electronic and Computer Technology (IoT) aims to contribute to the “pipeline” of engineers with a high level of competence to serve the growing demand in IoT for development and deployment resources.

 To provide a pathway for existing ICT professionals and those wishing to convert from associated disciplines to acquire the necessary skills to pursue careers in the IoT technology and applications domain.

 Participants in the programme will be supported to acquire focused skills that are directly applicable to the development of IoT technologies.
 The programme modules and the project component will enable you to apply state-of-the-art research to industrial applications, solving relevant real-world problems from their own experience and context.

 The programme is highly flexible in terms of entry routes, timing and selection of modules, so that participants can tailor their learning directly to their own employment circumstances.